recursively/recursively.github.io/source/_posts/After-Getting-The-Shell.md

 ### You don't have the administrator privilege, and the server has a protection system.

-Shutdown your computer and go to sleep.
-Don't think about it.
+Shutdown your computer and go to sleep unless you have some 0day vulnerabilities.

 ---